Trump shares an inaccurate graphic on Twitter that overstates his job approval by 12 points

 President Donald Trump on Thursday shared an inaccurate graphic on Twitter that significantly overstated his overall job approval rating in a new poll and falsely suggested it was “soaring.”

-The graphic, which appears to have been produced by the Fox Business Network and aired on “Lou Dobbs Tonight,” indicated that Trump’s overall job approval was 55% while his approval on handling the economy was 58%.
+The graphic, produced by the Fox Business Network and aired on “Lou Dobbs Tonight,” indicated that Trump’s overall job approval was 55% while his approval on handling the economy was 58%.

 The figure on the economy was correct, but the accurate overall approval figure was 43% in the poll cited, which was conducted for the Georgetown University Institute of Politics and Public Service.